Fani Willis skips a Georgia state Senate hearing while challenging subpoena

 Willis’ lawyers — including former Democratic Georgia Gov. Roy Barnes — argued in a court filing that the subpoenas are “overbroad and not reasonably tailored to a legitimate legislative need” and that they “seek confidential and privileged information, as well as private and personal information that is not the legitimate target of a legislative subpoena.”

-They ask a judge to declare the subpoenas void because they fall outside of legislative subpoena power, because they were issued after the legislative session ended and because they violate the separation of powers provided for in the state Constitution.
-They also ask that the subpoenas be declared void because they seek privileged and confidential information.
-Finally, they ask that a judge permanently prohibit the committee members from pursuing or enforcing the subpoenas.
+They asked Fulton County Superior Court Judge Shukura Ingram to declare the subpoenas void because they fall outside of legislative subpoena power, because they were issued after the legislative session ended and because they violate the separation of powers provided for in the state Constitution.
+They also asked that the subpoenas be declared void because they seek privileged and confidential information.
+Finally, they asked that a judge permanently prohibit the committee members from pursuing or enforcing the subpoenas.

+In the meantime, they have asked the judge to file a temporary restraining order to keep the committee from trying to enforce the subpoenas while she considers their petition.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.